 Not going to go into too much detail about it, instead we will jump straight into the proof.
-But just so you know what your dealing with, the theorem says that if and
+But just so you know what your dealing with, the theorem says that if p and q are continuous on some interval I then:

 This second conclusion is what we want!
 (It is what we will use in solving these differential equations).